 Offshore drilling is the process of extracting petroleum and natural gas from the seabed using a fixed or mobile platform located off the coast, in the open ocean and deepwater regions.

-The mechanical process of drilling oil from the continental was first experimented in Grand Lake St. Marys, in Ohio, United States, in 1891.
+The mechanical process of drilling oil from the continental was first experimented on in the Grand Lake St. Marys, Ohio, United States, in 1891.